 - To a large skillet, add the oil, onion, potatoes, and sauté over medium-high heat until the onions and potatoes begin to soften, about 8 minutes; stir intermittently.

 - Add the bell pepper, garlic, ginger, coriander, optional cayenne (or you can wait until the end and add it then if you're not sure about your desired heat level), and cook for about 1 minute, or until fragrant; stir nearly constantly.

 - Add the coconut milk, zucchini, chickpeas, Thai red curry paste, tomato paste, salt, pepper, and stir to combine.
 Reduce the heat to medium, cover with a lid loosely place over the skillet with a small gap for steam to escape, and allow mixture to boil fairly rapidly for about 15 minutes, or until the potatoes are cooked through.

 - Add the lime juice, cilantro, and stir to combine.
 Taste and optionally add sugar, additional curry paste, additional salt, pepper, cayenne, etc. to taste.
 Curry will keep airtight in the fridge for up to 5 days or in the freezer for up to 4 months.

 Adapted from Sweet Potato Chickpea Coconut Curry

-Sweet Potato and Chickpea Coconut Curry – An easy one-skillet curry that’s ready in 30 minutes and is layered with so many fabulous flavors!
+Sweet Potato Curry – An easy one-skillet curry that’s ready in 30 minutes and is layered with so many fabulous flavors!
 Healthy comfort food that tastes amazing!

 Chickpea and Kale Thai Coconut Curry – An EASY one-skillet vegan curry that’s ready in 15 minutes and has AMAZING Thai-inspired flavors!!
 Low-cal, low-carb, and HEALTHY but tastes like hearty comfort food!!